CCS-voidBird/PhD_Notebook/Month3.md

 + Try to build ResNet (Residual Network)

-+ Create separated train dataset and test dataset (For both GBLUP and DL)
++ Create separated train dataset and test dataset (For both GBLUP and DL) by region and years.